Did you know beetles make up about 40% of insect species?

 Beetles have a very hard exoskeleton ( outer skeleton ) and hard forewings, like all insects their bodies are made up of three parts: the head, thorax and abdomen.
 Different species of beetle have different appendages, but for the purpose of this activity I have kept things simple.

-If you can’t tell, the photo below is meant to be a beetle, with very basic body parts labelled.
-I made 4 beetles in different colours.
 The idea of the game being that all the bits start off in the middle and each player retrieves a body part depending on the number rolled on a dice.